ititi/camus/docs/intro.rst

 Development
 -----------

-To build a development version of Camus, you need to get development version of the `Schema Registry <https://github.com/confluentinc/schema-registry>`_ and its dependencies and install it into local Maven repository.
+To build a development version of Camus, you need to get the development version of the `Schema Registry <https://github.com/confluentinc/schema-registry>`_ and its dependencies and install it into local Maven repository.
 Once the dependencies are installed, you can build Confluent version of Camus as follows: